matijakolaric-com/django-music-publisher/README.rst

 * SECRET_KEY
 * STATIC_URL (or you may choose to use Whitenoise for)

-Also, if you are using CWR generation and validation service, setting thise
+Also, if you are using CWR generation and validation service, setting these:

 * TOKEN
 * VALIDATOR_URL
 * GENERATOR_URL